 - On-site programs and events

-- In-person Ask-a-Geek appointments.
-Patrons may still ask IT Assistants questions online through our "Ask a Geek" form.
+- In-person Ask-a-Tech appointments.
+Patrons may still ask IT Assistants questions online through our "Ask a Tech" form.

 - Printing or Photocopying